 The most curious thing to me though is the phrase kids use when they talk about searching for things on the internet.
 If you ask them how they find games on the internet it's never "I'll do a search for games" or "I'll search for games."
 It's always "I search it up."

-“Search it up” shows up time and time again in my classes but I cannot figure out the etymology surrounding it.
-The can find this Urban Dictionary definition, which is in-keeping with how I hear the kids use it.
-I can also find plenty of discussions surrounding whether or not it’s grammatically correct, but nothing that seems like a definite origin for the expression.
+"Search it up" shows up time and time again in my classes but I cannot figure out the etymology surrounding it.
+I found this Urban Dictionary definition, which is in-keeping with how I hear the kids use it.
+I can also find plenty of discussions surrounding whether or not it's grammatically correct, but nothing that seems like a definite origin for the expression.

 Trying to be too clever for my own good, I did a Google Trends search for "search up" which produced an interesting graph: